JCPedroza/algorithms-and-data-structures-sml/algorithms-and-data-structures/leetcode/0002-add-two-numbers/README.md

 number 0 itself.

 If one of the lists is empty, return the other one.
-This means that when both lists are empty, an empty the sum must evaluate to an empty list.
+This means that when both lists are empty, the sum must evaluate to an empty list.

 Use SML's native lists.
 They already are linked lists.